 Preparing designs for fabrication

 Once the designs are ready they need to be imported into the lasercutting software.
-My machine is an Emblaser Core.
-It came in pieces and I put it together myself.
+My machine came in pieces and I put it together myself.
 I was quite proud of that!
-The machine also came with a computer program to install called Lightburn.
-You can do simple designs in Lightburn but mostly my designs are created in Adobe illustrator or provided in a pdf file ready to import.
+The machine also came with a computer program to install that runs the lasercutter and allows you to design directly in the lasercutting software, and import designs created in other programs. such as Adobe illustrator.

 You also need to tell the machine which lines to cut and which to etch.
 When etching the laser burns only part way through the wood, leaving marks on the surface, while cutting means the laser burns all the way through.
 Etching is essentially filling between two lines with horizontal markings or light burns, back and forth to create a shaded effect.
 Cutting is directing the laser along a line in any direction, usually at higher strength so that the laser burns all the way through.